RetroIndieJosh/renpac/STANDARDS.md

 ## Python

+- avoid lambdas when possible
+    - they cannot be pickled (which Ren'py may need to do for saving game data)
+    - the mypy type checker can be overly strict with them and require weird typing
+    - syntax can get ugly quickly with all proper type hints in place
+- always use type hints for arguments and return types for better error checking
+- always use type hint with a new variable to avoid redefinition later
 - imports
     - order from less specific to more specific
         - builtin python, renpac base, current project (i.e. renpac engine)